Impromptu (1991 film): Production

 Sarah Kernochan, director James Lapine's wife, had written the film in 1988 during a lay-off due to 1988 Writers Guild of America strike.
 Kernochan explained the film: "How do complicated people find a simple way of loving?"
 The producer Stuart Oken liked the project; his concern was to give Lapine "a chance to realise his vision and become a movie director."
 Oken brought the project to his friend and fellow producer, Dan Sherkow, who secured financing and distribution for the picture.

 For the cast, Lapine wanted "to use people he had worked with before."
 He cast actors who "didn't look like the characters, yet embodied them."
 Judy Davis and Mandy Patinkin could "hardly look more unlike the cultural icons they portray."
 Lapine hired a piano coach and a music consultant to advise Grant and Sands on piano techniques.

-Due to European Community legalities, the film was incorporated as a British production with co-production by the French company Ariane Films and distribution by the United States company Sovereign Pictures.
+Due to European Community legalities, the film was incorporated as a British production with co-production by the French company Les Films Ariane and distribution by the United States company Sovereign Pictures.
 The budget was $6 million.